 Side pumping is a technique of optically pumping a laser gain medium (usually of a solid-state laser), where the pump light is injected from the side, i.e. in a direction which is roughly perpendicular to that of the laser beam.
 For example, Figure 1 shows a side-pumped rod, where pump light from diode bars is injected through slits in an otherwise reflecting outer surface around a laser rod.
 Figure 2 shows a laser setup containing a side-pumped rod.
 An alternative approach is pumping along the laser beam (→ end pumping).

-The key advantage of side pumping is that it allows the use of pump sources with very low spatial coherence, such as arc lamps or high-power diode bars.
+The key advantage of side pumping is that it allows the use of pump sources with very low spatial coherence, such as arc lamps, flash lamps or high-power diode bars.
 Also, side pumping makes it easy to combine multiple pump sources.
 It is possible e.g. to pump a rod laser with several diode bars (side-by-side) which have fast axis collimation only; the total width of the emitting region can approach the rod length.
 Another advantage is that the absorbed pump power can be smoothly distributed in the longitudinal direction.
 For such reasons, side pumping is often used for high-power solid-state lasers.

 Challenges arise from the fact that it is usually more difficult to achieve a high gain, good beam quality and high power efficiency with side pumping, as compared with end pumping.
 The essential problem is that there is gain at the edges of the laser modes, and this can cause a poor extraction efficiency and encourage the oscillation of higher-order resonator modes.
 Cooling of a side-pumped rod is also more complicated than in end-pumped lasers, since the outer surfaces have to be used both for cooling and for injecting pump light.
 For such reasons, most diode-pumped solid-state lasers for moderate or low output powers are end-pumped rather than side-pumped.